willfurnass/sheffield_hpc/bessemer/GPUComputingBessemer.rst

 .. code-block:: sh

-   srun --gres=gpu:1 --pty bash
+   srun --nodes=1 --gpus-per-node=1 --pty bash

-The ``--gres=gpu:1`` parameter determines how many GPUs you are requesting (just one in this case).
+The ``--gpus-per-node=1`` parameter determines how many GPUs you are requesting (just one in this case).
+Don't forget to specify ``--nodes=1`` too.
 Currently, the maximum number of GPUs allowed per job is set to 4, as Bessemer is configured to only permit single-node jobs and GPU nodes contain up to 4 GPUs.
 If you think you would benefit from using >4 GPUs in a single job then consider requesting access to :ref:`jade`.

 Interactive sessions provide you with 2 GB of CPU RAM by default, which is significantly less than the amount of GPU RAM available on a single GPU.
 This can lead to issues where your session has insufficient CPU RAM to transfer data to and from the GPU.
 As such, it is recommended that you request enough CPU memory to communicate properly with the GPU:

 .. code-block:: sh

    # NB Each NVIDIA V100 GPU has 16GB of RAM
-   srun --gres=gpu:1 --mem=18G --pty bash
+   srun --nodes=1 --gpus-per-node=1 --mem=18G --pty bash

 The above will give you 2GB more CPU RAM than the 16GB of GPU RAM available on the NVIDIA V100.